abhiips07/My-Quick-Rev-Notes/SQL/README.md

 SET column1 = value1, column2 = value2, ...
 WHERE condition;
 ```
-> !!!
-If you omit the WHERE clause, all records in the table will be updated!
+> :exclamation: If you omit the WHERE clause, all records in the table will be updated!

 ### DELETE
 ```SQL